AyushJhin07/Automation/docs/apps-script-rollout/handler-authoring.md

 - Call `syncTriggerRegistry(activeKeys)` inside `setupTriggers()` after registering new triggers via `buildTimeTrigger`.
 This ensures removed triggers are cleaned up and avoids duplicate schedules.
 - Set `ephemeral: true` on one-off delay triggers so they are not recorded in the persistent registry.

+### Google Sheets authentication requirements

+Apps Script handlers that call the Google Sheets REST API now require explicit Script Properties so deployments can choose between delegated OAuth tokens and service accounts:

+- **Delegated OAuth:** populate `GOOGLE_SHEETS_ACCESS_TOKEN` (or its aliased `apps_script__sheets__access_token`) with a user token that includes the `https://www.googleapis.com/auth/spreadsheets` scope.
+The handler automatically downgrades read-only calls to `https://www.googleapis.com/auth/spreadsheets.readonly` when possible.
+- **Service accounts:** provide `GOOGLE_SHEETS_SERVICE_ACCOUNT` containing the JSON key and, when using domain-wide delegation, set `GOOGLE_SHEETS_DELEGATED_EMAIL` to the impersonated user.
+The runtime exchanges the JWT for an access token on every execution and surfaces structured errors when the payload is malformed.

+Document the chosen credential type in rollout plans and double-check that staging/production Script Properties include the same scopes before promoting Tier-0 automations.

 ## Concrete examples

 ### Slack `send_message`